ausbin/c-lc3-crossover-episode/lab/README.txt

                                                |_|

                        a lab brought to you by
-                     austin adams and cem gokmen
+                    austin adams feat. cem gokmen
 =========================================================================

-In this lab, you will implement sumtorial(), a function I just made up defined as:
+In this lab, you will implement the following pseudocode TWICE, once in assembly, and once in C:

-                   /  n                     if n == 0 or n == 1
+    function nice():
-    sumtorial(n) = |
+        sum = 0

-                   \  n + sumtorial(n - 1)  otherwise
+        for i = 0 to 69 inclusive:
+            sum += i

+        return sum

 Exercise 1.
-Implement the sumtorial subroutine in LC-3 assembly in
+Implement the pseudocode above in LC-3 assembly in
-            `sumtorial.asm'.
-It's a long story, but please do NOT touch R4.
+            `nice.asm'.
+We have provided the setup and teardown code (including callee saving registers), so don't worry about that.
+Just make sure to put your return value in R0.

             Each time before you test it in complx, run the following command, which will run the Makefile: